Download Affording MICDS Brochure

 MICDS’ tuition assistance program is a need-based program.
 Need is defined as the difference between educational expenses and the family’s ability to pay those expenses.
 Family situations vary widely and in addition to income, many factors such as household size, parent age, number of children in tuition paying schools, business, and personal assets, and debt are considered when determining a family’s need for assistance.
 Generally speaking, a family of four earning $175,000 and two students in tuition charging schools is likely to qualify for tuition assistance.

 Admission decisions are made solely on a student’s merits, irrespective of the family’s ability to pay.
 Therefore, applying for tuition assistance requires a separate application from the admissions application.
 MICDS partners with School and Student Services (SSS) for our tuition assistance online application process.
-Applications for the 2023-2024 school year will be accepted beginning on October 3, 2022.
+Applications for the 2023-2024 school year started being accepted on October 3, 2022.
 A complete application includes a Parents Financial Statement (PFS), the household 2021 federal tax filing, and W-2 statements.
 All applications are confidential.
 Decisions on tuition assistance are provided at the time of the admission decision.
 MICDS does not accept tuition payments on behalf of enrolled students from unrelated third-party organizations.

 More on How to Apply for Tuition Assistance

 Obtain more information on how to apply for tuition assistance.

 These principles reflect the standards of equity and fairness among applicants and the collaborative nature of the application process.

 Important dates for tuition assistance applications for the 2023-2024 academic year.

 Application Opening Date and Deadlines for First Round Consideration:

 |Application Process Opens||October 3, 2022|